A note on the Schottky problem

 3mm {\bf Problem 7.6.} Construct all the geodesics contained in $J_{g,h}.$

 3mm {\bf Problem 7.7.} Develop the theory of variations of abelian varieties along the geodesic joining two points in $J_{g,h}$.

 3mm {\bf Problem 7.8.} Discuss the Andr{\'e}-Oort conjecture for ${\mathcal A}_{g,h}$.
-Gao claims that he proved the Ax-Lindemann-Weierstras theorem for ${\mathcal A}_{g,h}$, and using this theorem proved the Andr{\'e}-Oort conjecture for ${\mathcal A}_{g,h}$ under the assumption of the Generalized Riemann Hypothesis for CM fields in his preprint \cite{G}.
+Gao proved the Ax-Lindemann-Weierstras theorem for ${\mathcal A}_{g,h}$, and using this theorem proved the Andr{\'e}-Oort conjecture for ${\mathcal A}_{g,h}$ under the assumption of the Generalized Riemann Hypothesis for CM fields in his paper \cite{G}.

 3mm Let $\G$ be a neat arithmetic subgroup of $\G_g$.
 We put $\G^J:=\G\ltimes H_\BZ^{(g,h)}$.
 We let

 Let ${\mathcal A}_{g,h,\G}^{tor}$ be a toroidal compactification of ${\mathcal A}_{g,h,\G}$.
 Let $K_{g,h,\G}$ be the canonical line bundle over ${\mathcal A}_{g,h,\G}^{tor}$ and let